mrhouzlane/Saint-Eth/README.md

 - **Solidity** for smart contracts | Some **Assemby** code for gas optimization
 - **Hardhat** for the testing and running the code
-- No front end for the moment ...
+- No front end for the moment ... (no events emited ).